 OplockLevel (1 byte): The server sets this to the maximum value of the OplockLevel that the server will accept for an acknowledgment from the client.
-This field MUST contain one of the following values.<a href="mailto:
+This field MUST contain one of the following values.<54>

 Value Meaning SMB2_OPLOCK_LEVEL_NONE 0x00 No oplock is available.
 SMB2_OPLOCK_LEVEL_II 0x01 A level II oplock is available.